You have no items in your shopping cart.

 We've partnered with Maier Racing, with deep roots in motorsports and race car manufacturing that spans over 40 years, to bring you this track-proven, high-performance aero component to life on a Model 3.

 This Model 3 front spoiler design was made for a Time Attack Global race event held at Buttonwillow, CA. The results were very positive, dropping seconds off the lap times as a consequence of high-speed stability.
-The Tesla Model 3 ultimately set the fastest lap of the event and would also go on to win REFUEL 2019 and set a Laguna Seca track record.
+The Tesla Model 3, tuned by Mountain Performance, ultimately went on to set the fastest lap of the event and would also go on to win REFUEL 2019 to set a Laguna Seca track record.